All Episodes

 This guy from Atlanta comes up on a bus from Atlanta to New York City.

-Literally jumping in the air and and landing their feet on him and pounding and kicking and just unbelievable violence.
+About 12 people beat the living hell out of this guy, literally jumping in the air and landing their feet on him and pounding and kicking and just unbelievable violence.

-Show you on TV tonight.
+I'll show you on TV tonight.

 Sad.

-You know, this is what happened when you cut a billion dollars from the police budget, like they did in New York.
+You know, this is what happened when you cut a billion dollars from the police budget like they did in New York.

 It's what happens when you defund the police, which Kamala Harris supported in Los Angeles and elsewhere.